Making the Renaissance Manuscript

 The exhibition will provide an ideal opportunity to showcase the wonderfully diverse collections of Philadelphia institutions, as well as the research discoveries made during the course of the Bibliotheca Philadelphiensis regional cataloguing and digitization project.

-A fully illustrated scholarly catalogue, written by curator Dr. Nicholas Herman, will accompany the exhibition.
-368 pages, 8.5 x 11, full color pbk.
-The catalogue may be pre-ordered here for shipment in February or here for pick up at the February 11th event.
+A fully illustrated scholarly catalogue, written by curator Dr. Nicholas Herman, accompanies the exhibition.
+352 pages, 8.5 x 11, full color pbk with French flaps.
+The catalogue may be ordered here.